mohamadallam/shippro/README.md

 -   git push -u origin master
 -   npm run dev

-## The Goal from this Project to build Skeleton App using
+## The Goal from this Project to build Skeleton App for

 -   ReactJS
 -   GraphQL
 -   Laravel -

-## Next Set to Improve this App
+## Next Step to Improve this App

+#### FrontEnd

--   Convert React App to typescript
+    -   Convert React App from javascript to typescript
--   replace services with useQuery (React hook) to request GraphQL Apis
+    -   redesign APIs services and use useQuery hook for executing queries
--   modify the Project Layout a bit
+    -   modify the Project Skeleton a bit
--   add more Components and more functionality if needed
+    -   add more Components and more functionality if its needed